optimizely-christine/ruby_full_stack_demo/README.md

 Please refer to the [Optimizely X: Full Stack Ruby Documentation](https://developers.optimizely.com/x/solutions/sdks/introduction/index.html?language=ruby).

-This demo app will show using the Rubk SDK to roll out a new sorting feature.
+This demo app will show using the Ruby SDK to roll out a new sorting feature.

 ## Step 1: Install Optimizely and Ruby Dependencies